Ambassador Theatre (St. Louis): Origins

 As early as January 1925, the St. Louis Post-Dispatch mentioned plans for a 22-story office building containing a Skouras Brothers theater.
 The entire structure was to cost $2.5 million.
 What was eventually constructed was a 17-story building, with a 3,000-seat theater—designed by Rapp & Rapp—occupying the first six stories.
 The theater cost $5 million and the organ alone cost $115,000.
 The grand opening was held on August 26, 1926, and the Ambassador welcomed 2.6 million patrons in its first year.

-The Skouras Brothers Co, Spyros Skouras, George Skouras and Charles Skouras, whose dream of building a world-class movie palace in downtown St. Louis was grandly realized in 1926 when the $5.5 million Ambassador Theatre Building opened on prime real estate at the northwest corner of Locust and Seventh streets.
-The 17-story structure which housed the luxurious cinema also added an impressive tall office block to the city's skyline.
+The Skouras Brothers Co, Spyros Skouras, George Skouras and Charles Skouras, whose dream of building a world-class movie palace in downtown St. Louis was realized in 1926 when the $5.5 million Ambassador Theatre Building opened on prime real estate at the northwest corner of Locust and Seventh streets.
+The 17-story structure which housed the luxurious cinema also added a tall office block to the city's skyline.
 Less than two decades earlier the three Skouras brothers arrived in St. Louis from their native Greece to become the results of rags to riches Hollywood success stories.